 Bahía de los Ángeles is known for its water sports and sport fishing.
 It’s an excellent spot for kayaking, boating, windsurfing and hooking a few fish.
 The bay and the surrounding waters offer yellowtail, sea bass, snapper, grouper, sierra, bonito and the occasional dorado.
 Non-sport fish include trigger and barracuda.
 There are 16 islands surrounding the bay, so you can take some great snorkeling and sightseeing trips.

 Fish is, of course, the freshest thing going.
 If you are out sport fishing and catch something good, most restaurants will happily cook it up for you.
-There are lots of tiny no-name places along the town’s main road, and a few of the hotels offer restaurants and bars as well.
-Daggett’s is a camping spot with a nice restaurant on its property that is open from October to March, and the Los Vientos hotel just north of town also has a restaurant.
+There are lots of tiny no-name places along the town’s main road, and a few of the hotels have restaurants and bars as well.
+Daggett’s is a camping spot with a good restaurant on its property that is open from October to March, and the Los Vientos hotel just north of town also has a restaurant.
 The Costa del Sol hotel has a good Mexican breakfast, and Hotel Las Hamacas has great fish tacos and shrimp and scallop cocktails.

 The area is a little low on nightlife.
 Your best bet is to visit one of the few well-stocked but small grocery stores, pick up a few beers and enjoy the view beachside or on a terrace.
 Restaurants, of course, serve alcohol, but most places don’t stay open very late.
 Occasionally, the town hosts parties or events during the holidays, sometimes on the tennis court behind the internet café.